 Valencia peanuts produce smaller kernels and yield less than Virginia peanuts.
 Most Valencia peanut varieties mature in 90 to 110 days while Runner and Virginia types need 130 to 150 days to reach maturity.
 While Valencia peanuts are usually found growing in the warm region of New Mexico, they have been cultivated as far north as Ontario, Canada.

 The most commonly planted Valencia peanut varieties are ‘Tennessee Red’ and ‘Georgia Red.’

 Peanuts prefer sandy, loose, well-draining soil.
 Do not sow peanuts after potatoes or beans have been grown in the plot, as they are susceptible to the same diseases.
 Prepare a bed by tilling or digging in a couple of inches (5 cm.) of compost or rotted manure down to a depth of 8 to 12 inches (20-31 cm.).

 Peanuts fix their own nitrogen so do not need much in the way of fertilizer, but they do need plenty of calcium.
 To add calcium into the soil, amend it with gypsum.

 The peanut seedlings will appear about a week after sowing and will then grow slowly for a month.
 Don’t worry; growth is occurring but just under the soil’s surface.
-When you see four leaves above the soil line, the plant no doubt has about a foot of taproot along with lateral roots.
+When you see four leaves above the soil line, the plant no doubt has about a foot (31 cm.) of taproot along with lateral roots.

 While growing, Valencia peanuts don’t usually need any fertilizer if the soil has been amended prior to sowing.
-But if the plants look peaky, it’s fine to give them a diluted amount of fish emulsion just after the emergence of the seedlings, and then only that one time.
+However, if the plants look peaky, it’s fine to give them a diluted amount of fish emulsion just after the emergence of the seedlings, and then only that one time.
 Peanuts are susceptible to fertilizer burn, so be judicious with fertilizer application.